amysimmons/rxjs-learning/README.md

 We used .startWith(x) in this case because we just need the first value in our stream to be a request url emitted on startup.

+**combineLatest**

+combineLatest takes two streams as inputs, and whenever either stream emits a value, it joins the two most recently emitted values from both streams and outputs the values.

 [1]: https://gist.github.com/staltz/868e7e9bc2a7b8c1f754